 How the unbalanced structure shifts cost

 Permit3 orders chains in the tree by gas cost.
 Expensive chains sit close to the root with short proofs; cheap chains sit deep in the tree with longer proofs.
 The total amount of hashing happens wherever gas is cheap, and the expensive chain pays the minimum verification cost.
-The signer commits to the same total permission set, but the verification cost per chain is optimized.
+The signer commits to the same total permission set, but the per-chain verification cost is optimized.

 The trade-off: proofs for cheap chains are longer than they would be in a balanced tree, which marginally increases their gas.
 The net is positive because the multiplier on Ethereum gas is so much larger than on L2 gas that every hash moved off Ethereum saves more than it adds elsewhere.
+With Ethereum holding roughly $37.1B in TVL across DeFi protocols as of Q2 2026 (per DeFiLlama), it remains the most cost-sensitive surface to optimize for.

 Why the hybrid shape matters